Quick Answer

 • Failing to provide adequate medical treatment to injured employees

 As an injured seaman, you are entitled to raise a personal injury claim against an employer who caused you harm through their negligence.
-You are also fully entitled to a jury trial.
+You are also fully entitled to a jury trial which is not typically allowed under maritime law without a statute expressly permitting the right.

 If you are considering bringing a claim under the Jones Act, your best route is to involve a knowledgeable maritime lawyer who can assist you with your claim.
 This is because claims under the Jones Act are notoriously complex and will require strong evidence and a compelling case to be put forward.